plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 #### Member Epoch Channel
-- This is a special channel where members post revisions to their currently published `MemberEpoch`.
+- This is a special channel where members post revisions to their currently published `MemberEpoch`, also known as the _Community Member Registry_ channel.
     - `MemberEpoch` contains essential information about a specific member, such as their most recently published public keys and their "home" channel `UUID`
         ```golang
         // MemberEpoch contains a member's community-public info